Eugene Siler: Political career

 Like Gross, Siler was a Taft Republican (or Old Right Republican) who was opposed to entangling military alliances and foreign interventions.
 Siler was a consistent opponent of foreign aid; he was one of only two congressmen to vote against John F. Kennedy's call up of reserves during the Berlin crisis.
 He supported Barry Goldwater in 1964 but did not share his interventionist foreign policy views.
-This non-interventionism did not seem to bother his constituents.

 Siler did not sign the 1956 Southern Manifesto, and voted in favor of the Civil Rights Acts of 1957 and 1960, as well as the 24th Amendment to the U.S. Constitution, but did not vote on the Civil Rights Act of 1964.

 Siler was critical of U.S. involvement in Vietnam.
-In 1964, after deciding not to seek reelection, he quipped, in jest, that he would run for President as an antiwar candidate—he pledged to resign after one day in office after ordering the troops brought home.
-He considered the Gulf of Tonkin Resolution, which authorized President Johnson to take "all necessary steps" in Vietnam, as a "buck-passing" pretext to "seal the lips of Congress against future criticism."
+In 1964, after deciding not to seek reelection, he quipped in jest that he would run for President as an antiwar candidate—he pledged to resign after one day in office, after ordering the troops brought home.
+He considered the Gulf of Tonkin Resolution, which authorized President Lyndon B. Johnson to take "all necessary steps" in Vietnam, as a "buck-passing" pretext to "seal the lips of Congress against future criticism."
+Siler was the sole member of the House of Representatives to vote against the Resolution.

 In 1968, the worsening situation in Vietnam prompted Siler to return to politics, unsuccessfully seeking the Republican U.S. Senate nomination.
 Siler ran on a platform calling for withdrawal of all U.S. troops by Christmas.
-Ernest Gruening (D.-Alaska) and Wayne Morse (D.-Oreg.), the only two U.S. Senators who voted against the Gulf of Tonkin Resolution, were also defeated that year.
+Ernest Gruening (D.-Alaska) and Wayne Morse (D.-Oregon), the only two U.S. Senators who voted against the Gulf of Tonkin Resolution, were also defeated that year.

+Personal life

 Siler married Lowell Jones in 1925 at Williamsburg, and they had four children, one of whom, Eugene Edward Siler Jr., became a federal judge.
 He died at his daughter's Louisville home on December 5, 1987.